ornicar/scala-paginator/readme.md

 }
 ```

-Use the provided `InMemoryAdapter` and `SalatAdapter` as implementation examples.
+You may use the provided `InMemoryAdapter` and `SalatAdapter` as implementation examples.